Specialized Master in International and Development Economics

 Coursework and assessment

-The program begins with a month-long course session reviewing the main analytical tools of economics.
+The programme begins with a month-long course session reviewing the main analytical tools of economics.
 Although mainly theoretical, the courses make constant reference to the applications of these concepts and methods.
 An assessment takes place at the end of the month.
 Those with deficiencies are required to retake these exams before the end of the first semester of the program.

 Exams are held at the end of each semester, in January and June.
 Make-up exams are held in August.